Visit Segesta: the hot springs and the temple – Detailed guide

 To reach this place (see also our map), you have to go to the ‘Terme Libere Segestane’ car park.

-Turn left just before the entrance to the spa centre of Segestane and leave your car on the side of the road before the steep descent.
+• By car: Turn left just before the entrance to the spa centre of Segestane and leave your car on the side of the road before the steep descent.
+The ‘Terme Libere Segestane’ car park is located just a few dozen metres away, but it’s best to avoid it.
 It’s better to walk a bit rather than risk damaging your car, as the road is in very bad condition with large ruts.
-The 4×4 is handy, but it will only save you a hundred metres or so.
-The only negative point is the access.

 The path then leads directly to the hot spring.
 The river is crossed at a place where the river bed is shallow.
 Large stones are placed across the river.
 You can cross barefoot or with water shoes.
 Water shoes are also essential for venturing into the canyon.